mendix/docs/content/en/docs/howto8/data-models/migrating-your-mendix-database.md

 To export a PostgreSQL database, refer to either the [pg_dump](https://www.postgresql.org/docs/current/backup-dump.html) command line tool or the [PG Admin](https://www.pgadmin.org/docs/) visual tool documentation to understand how to create a backup of your new PostgreSQL database.

-### Uploading an Exported PostgreSQL Database to the Mendix Cloud Database
+### Uploading an Exported PostgreSQL Database to Mendix Cloud Database

-Use Mendix Portal to upload the migrated, exported database backup to the Mendix cloud.
+Use Mendix Portal to upload the migrated, exported database backup to Mendix Cloud.
 This can be accessed using the Nodes page in [Apps](https://sprintr.home.mendix.com/): select your app and environment, click **Details**, click the **Backup** tab and use the **Upload Data** button to upload your Database using the file chooser to select the exported database file from your local file system.
 This will stop and clear your existing environment.

 ## Exporting a Mendix Cloud Database